 Incoming first year students are each assigned a second year student (OMSII) as a peer mentor.
 Second year students make themselves available to the new students to answer questions and generally assist in making the transition to medical school.
 Mentors are expected to contact their assigned mentees by July 10; if your mentor has not been in touch by that date, email Belinda Evans (firstname.lastname@example.org) to let her know.

-Is there a map of the campus?
+Yes, here is a map of the WVSOM campus.

 You can learn more about the Lewisburg area, including local shopping, restaurant, and hotel information, at the Greenbrier Valley Convention and Visitors’ Bureau.
 Airport and rental car information can be found on the Greenbrier Valley Airport website.